rezoner/unfinished-asteroids/README.md

 For support consider [gratipay](http://gratipay.com/rezoner/)

-I am a bit nervous about this project.
-Tell me what you think - on [twitter](http://twitter.com) or rezoner1337[at]gmail.com
+Let me know what you think - on [twitter](http://twitter.com) or rezoner1337[at]gmail.com

 <img src="http://i.imgur.com/XCCzd6f.png">

+## More languages

+If you are an experienced developer I encourage you to copy my graphics and stories and adopt them for your favorite language and/or stack.
+There is nothing wrong in having 10 examples in the same language for different frameworks/solutions.

 ## Motivation